Water Filling Stations and Water Carters

 Drinking water carters must develop and adhere to a Quality Assurance Program as required by the legislation.

 A copy of the completed Quality Assurance Program document must be provided to the local Public Health Unit.

-Contact Council’s Environmental Services Division on (02) 6801 4000 for further information on Water Carter requirements
+Contact Council’s Development and Environment Division on (02) 6801 4000 for further information on Water Carter requirements